United States Federal Protective Service: 21st century

-On October 28, 2009, U.S. President Barack Obama, signed legislation which effectively transferred the Federal Protective Service from the U.S. Immigration and Customs Enforcement to the National Protection and Programs Directorate of the Department of Homeland Security.

 On June 17, 2019, a lone gunman by the name of Brian Issack Clyde opened fire on the Earle Cabell Federal Building and Courthouse in Dallas, Texas.
 Since FPS officers are charged with protecting federal courthouses, they were present at the shooting.
 Three FPS officers engaged the shooter, fatally wounding him.

 On May 30, 2020, Dave Patrick Underwood, a contract security officer for the Federal Protective Service, was shot and killed in Oakland, California.
 The attack occurred amid the George Floyd protests, which broke out into unrest in Oakland.
 Two suspects, one of whom had killed a Santa Cruz County deputy in a subsequent attack on police, were arrested in June; they were found to have had ties to the far-right boogaloo movement.

 Starting in July 2020, the Federal Protective Service was the main agency involved in the deployment of federal forces to the city of Portland, Oregon.
 These forces included many officers from other agencies, but they acted under the jurisdiction of FPS.
 Their operations centered around the two downtown Portland federal buildings on 3rd Ave, and the ICE building in South Waterfront.